FWDekker/mediawiki-purger/README.md

 Options:
   --api URL          The URL to the MediaWiki API, such as
                      https://www.mediawiki.org/w/api.php.
+  --page-size INT    Amount of pages to purge at a time.
   --throttle INT...
 The maximum amount of API requests per time period in
                      milliseconds, such as `10 1000` for 10 requests per
                      second.
 Note that each purge requires two requests.